Larimer County DUI Bail Guide

 What Happens After Posting Bail

-- What happens if you miss court: Failing to appear in court can have serious consequences:
+- What happens if you miss court: Failing to appear in court will result in the forfeiture of your bail, the issuance of a warrant for your arrest, and additional criminal charges.

 Special Considerations in Larimer County